kit-data-manager/katacoda-scenarios/collection-api/step1.md

 `curl http://localhost:8080/api/v1/collections/ |json_pp`{{execute}}

 It's not very surprising, that there is no collection, yet.
-Our next step will be to create our first collection.
+In the next steps, we will describe how to build up the example defined in the documentation (url of the documentation).